-As stated in paragraph 3., road-surface skidding resistances have been measured during the period of the year, when they would display, on average, a relatively low level.
+As stated already, road-surface skidding resistances have been measured during the period of the year, when they would display, on average, a relatively low level.
 This fact will not have a great influence on the form of relationship between the road-surface skidding resistance and relative road risk.
 However, the skidding resistance class will tend to be shifted towards a lower value.

 Overtaking lanes, especially for roads of category I, were given much too low a skidding resistance.
-Insofar as accidents occurred on these overtaking lanes (with no recording thereof in the accident data), this should result in a more pronounced curve in the relationship to be established.
+In sofar as accidents occurred on these overtaking lanes with no recording of it in the accident data, this should result in a more pronounced curve in the relationship to be established.

 The result of the skidding resistance class 9 differs from the other results in that rainfall conditions are nearly often absent.
-Also included in skidding resistance class 9, are those accidents which took place on wet road-surfaces, but not during rainfall.
+Also included in skidding resistance class 9, are those accidents which took place on wet roadsurfaces, but not during rainfall.
 Since the drying process of wet road-surfaces is not sufficiently understood, the same procedure had to be followed with regard to the mileage covered on wet road-surfaces, but not during rainfall.
 Thus, it might happen that the relative road risk in class 9 is calculated too high.

-In the case of non-separated road lanes, the study established average values for the hourly-volume of traffic in both directions.
+In the case of non-separated road lanes, the study established average values for the volume per hour of traffic in both directions.
 However, it can be imagined that peak traffic in the morning is higher in one direction, while the evening peak is higher in the other direction.
-The effect of this phenomenon on the results of the investigation for road-type II (where it mainly occurs) is not important.
-The highest hourly-volumes are determined by the commuting traffic, while the lowest by evening and night traffic.
-Thus, in addition to the hourly-volume the investigation implicitly established other factors which affect the accident pattern.
+The effect of this phenomenon on the results of the investigation for road-type II where it mainly occurs, is neglected.
+The highest volumes per hour are determined by the commuting traffic, while the lowest by evening and night traffic.
+Thus, in addition to the volume per hour the investigation implicitly established other factors which effect the accident pattern.
 It can be imagined, in this connection, that a somewhat higher relative road-risk will be determined for the lowest skidding resistance class, due to the higher relative road-risk in twilight.